 Departmental Honors in Physics The Departmental Honors Program in Physics was established to recognize and encourage independent and creative scholarship in physics by providing superior undergraduate physics majors the opportunity for advanced and intensive study.
 The central component of departmental honors in physics is participation in undergraduate research.
 To earn high honors in physics, students must produce and defend an honors thesis/document based on their own research.
-The committee's decision whether to award high honors will be based on the quality of the thesis and defense.
-To earn honors in physics, the student must pass an oral exam probing the depth of their understanding of physics from their courses and research involvement or complete an approved graduate level PHYS course with a grade of B or higher.
+The committee's decision on whether to award high honors will be based on the quality of the thesis and defense.
+To earn honors in physics, the student must pass an oral exam probing the depth of their understanding of physics from their courses and research involvement or complete an approved graduate-level PHYS course with a grade of B or higher.

 Requirements for Graduation with Departmental Honors in Physics